wildwinter/dink/README.md

 ```c
 FRED (O.S): (hurriedly) Look out!
 ```
-Will be checked against that characters list, and if it isn't present the process will fail.
+will be checked against that character list, and if it isn't present the process will fail.

-The Actors column will be copied in to the voice script export, for ease of use with recording.
+The **Actors** column will be copied in to the voice script export, for ease of use with recording.

 ## Usage
 ## Command-Line Tool